bear-rsg/4m-association/themes/notebook/README.md

 	<meta name="twitter:title" content="{{ article.title }}">
 	<meta name="twitter:description" content="{{ article.Summary }}">

 The `article.summary` variable must be set on the header of the Rest/Markdown article source file (tag : `Summary:`).
-If not, the first `SUMMARY_MAX_LENGTH` words from the blog post will be used as a default summary.title: (.*)
+If not, the first `SUMMARY_MAX_LENGTH` words from the blog post will be used as a default summary.
-date: 2021-03-31

-date: 2021-03-30

 The social icons are from Font-Awesome, and colorized by myself.